digitoimistodude/dude-really-simple-ads/README.md

 This is simple prevention to ensure that view count is somewhat accurate.

 Change the throttle time with filter `drsa_counter_cookie_timeout`, return thtrottle time in milliseconds.
 To disable the feature, return zero.

+### End ads display at specific amount of views
+Set filter `drsa_end_ads_by_show_count` to true, to switch ad ending from date to view count.

+### Allow alternative images for ads
+Set filter `drsa_allow_alternative_image` to true, to allow alternative images for ads.
+This will ad a alternative image field in ad edit screen.
+Use `drsa_alternative_image_desctiption_text` filter, to change the description of the field.
+Default ''.

 ## Changelog